Human multitasking: Sex differences

 Although some cultures believe that women are better at multitasking than men, there is little data available to support claims of a real sex difference.
 Most studies that do show any sex differences tend to find that the differences are small and inconsistent.

 In 2013, a brain connectivity study from Penn Medicine found major differences in men and women's neural wiring that researchers suggested indicated that sex plays a role in multitasking skills.
 They said that "[On] average, men are more likely better at learning and performing a single task at hand, like cycling or navigating directions, whereas women have superior memory and social cognition skills, making them more equipped for multitasking and creating solutions that work for a group."
 However, this study has been widely criticized because the differences could easily have been caused by increased head movement.
 Moreover, the link between the DTI data and behavioral performance is speculative.

-In 2018, a study in Norway tested everyday scenarios via videogames and found that "none of the multitasking measures (accuracy, total time, total distance covered by the avatar, a prospective memory score, and a distractor management score) showed any sex differences."
+In 2018, a study in Norway tested everyday scenarios via video games and found that "none of the multitasking measures (accuracy, total time, total distance covered by the avatar, a prospective memory score, and a distractor management score) showed any sex differences."

-A 2019 study showed that there are not significant sex differences in multi-tasking across numerous tasks.
+A 2019 study showed that there are no significant sex differences in multitasking across numerous tasks.

 There have been attempts to produce evolutionary explanations for the popular belief.
 One story told by evolutionary biologists Silverman and Eals speculated that a sex-based division of labor into hunters and gatherers could favor the development of a difference in men and women's cognitive abilities, based on the hunter-gatherer tasks each sex performed in the prehistoric past.
 This is based on the outdated belief that prehistoric men were hunters, while women were gatherers and took care of the children, and that over time, there was a natural selection for women who could multitask, resulting in modern females being superior multitaskers.
 However, an attempted verification of this study found "that multiple methodological failures all bias their results in the same direction...their analysis does not contradict the wide body of empirical evidence for gendered divisions of labor in foraging societies".